robotice-io/leadgen_onboarding_app/ENVIRONMENT_SETUP.md

 # 🔒 Environment Variables Setup

+## **⚠️ TEMPORARY DEBUGGING MODE**
+This configuration exposes the API key to the client for debugging purposes only.
+This is a temporary measure to isolate connectivity issues.

 ## **Security Notice**
-API keys and sensitive configuration should NEVER be hardcoded in the application.
-This guide shows how to properly configure environment variables.
+**IMPORTANT**: The current configuration exposes the API key in the browser.
+This should be reverted to server-side only after debugging is complete.

 ## **Setup Instructions**